cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 Without Global Reach, as explained in this [video](https://www.youtube.com/watch?v=x32SNdEaf-Q) by Adam, On-Prem <=> AVS transit can be achieved via the FW in the Hub VNet by configuring additional static routes and UDRs (highlighted on the diagrams below):

-- NVA: static routes (usually a supernet) for the AVS ranges to be propagated On-Prem by the ARS.
+- NVA: static routes towards the ARS facing NIC for the AVS ranges to be propagated On-Prem by the ARS.
+These static routes MUST be spernets of the sêcifc AVS ranges to avoid a routing loop.
-- (The On-Prem reachability from AVS is covered by the default route, or a specific On-Prem supernet could be statically configured on the NVA and advertised to the ARS.)
+- (The On-Prem reachability from AVS is covered by the default route, or an On-Prem supernet could be statically configured on the NVA and advertised to the ARS.)
-- Specific UDRs on the GW subnet to force both the AVS and On-Prem traffic through the FW.
+- UDRs on the GW subnet to force both the AVS and On-Prem traffic through the FW.
+These UDRs MUST **specifically** match the On-Prem and AVS ranges.*

+\* *The max number of UDRs in an Azure Route table is 400, ie: this design doesn't scale for scenarios where the (# of advertised On-Prem prefixes) > 400 - (# of AVS ranges) - (# Spoke ranges).*

 :arrow_right: Here the role of the ARS is to both push the default route to AVS and enable the On-Prem <=> AVS transit.